Neurogenetics Curriculum

 • Pathogenic CNVs: typically rare (<0.01%), larger, and encompass genes with established disease associations

-• CNVs account for ~15–20% of diagnoses in intellectual disability and autism spectrum disorder — the highest yield for any single variant class
+• CNVs account for ~15–20% of diagnoses in intellectual disability and autism spectrum disorder — among the highest-yielding single variant classes

 02Detection Technologies: CMA and WGS